antao97/LGM/indoor_scene/README.md

 #### Dataset

 1. Download the Stanford 3D (S3DIS) dataset from the [official website](http://buildingparser.stanford.edu/dataset.html).
 You need to sign the terms of use.
-2. Next, preprocess all the raw point clouds with the following command after you set the path correctly.
+2. Preprocess all the raw point clouds with the following command after you set the path correctly.
 You need to change the paths for `STANFORD_3D_IN_PATH` and `STANFORD_3D_OUT_PATH` in `lib/datasets/preprocessing/stanford.py`.

 ```
 python -m lib.datasets.preprocessing.stanford